UDOOboard/Bolt-Docs/docs/15_Troubleshooting/index.md

 If it seems that your UDOO BOLT does NOT boot or that it restarts all the time, please check these points:

 - When the power jack is inserted the board does not start automatically.
 The power status LED is yellow/amber/orange and the board is in the power off state.
 To turn on UDOO BOLT you have to press the small **power button** on the front of the board.
 The status LED turns green when the board is powered on.
+Check the power button position in the [Hardware Reference - Overview](!/Hardware_References/Overview) page.

 - Check the **power source** you are applying to UDOO BOLT.
 Please, follow the [Power Sources](!/Hardware_References/Power_Sources) page or consult the [User Manual](http://download.udoo.org/files/UDOO_BOLT/Doc/UDOO_BOLT_MANUAL.pdf) to learn more about the power supply needed by the board for normal operation.